ojalaw/Formula_One_Quiz/TESTING.md

 ![Image of validator index testing](README-images/index-w3-validator.png "Optional title")

-The validator showed one warning for the index.html, the reason for this was that the valdidation checker would not know that I am dynamically changing the h2 element based on what difficulty level the user has selected.
+The validator showed one warning for the index.html, the reason for this was that the validation checker would not know that I am dynamically changing the h2 element based on what difficulty level the user has selected.

 ![Image of validator leaderboard testing](README-images/leaderboard-w3-validator.png "Optional title")